FutureVU Land Use Plan Framework

 The FutureVU Land Use Plan presents a conceptual framework for future development and articulates possibilities for future building placement, among other enhancements to the built environment.
 It does not, however, represent actual design.
 The implementation of FutureVU will be a dynamic and evolving process.
-As the university moves into implementation, designs will be refined and enhanced through efforts such as our BlueSky Energy Vision, Renewable Energy Study, Accessibility Study, and other efforts; however, the guiding principles will be the element of consistency for all endeavors.
+As the university moves into implementation, designs will be refined and enhanced through continued planning efforts and studies (i.e. BlueSky Energy Vision, Accessibility Master Plan, MoveVU, etc.); however, the guiding principles will be the element of consistency for all endeavors.

 - Historic Core

 - West End

 The Executive Summary is a full color 73-page report that summarizes the FutureVU land use planning process, provides a brief overview of the information gathering phase and campus analysis, and emphasizes the guiding principles.
 The document also includes the FutureVU land use framework and details on each of the transformative projects.
 It is a summary of the FutureVU Land Use Plan and expands on the material provided on this website.
 You can read the executive summary here.